madkoo/api-training-demo/hol/02-Create-Workflow.md

 * Commit the `issue_workflow.yml`  file to your repository.
 * Set up necessery secrets that were used in the workflow, to retrive a temporary the token from the Github App.
 Make sure Github App has all of the needed permissions

-### **4. Testing the Workflow**

-- Create or update an issue in your repository.
-- Observe the Actions tab to see your workflow run.

-### **Notes**

-- Ensure your script correctly parses the issue body to extract repository name and owner for creating a new repository.
-- Adjust the privacy settings of the new repository as needed in the script.